zilevus/INR/README.txt

 which iteration of the exercise is being performed, the time of day and any interaction with the page that the user inputs.

-HOST : The CV server maintained by Jin-Woo (the gigabit) PORT : 8888
+HOST : The CV server maintained by Jin-Woo (the gigabyte) PORT : 8888
-Local port is 3001.
+Local port is 3001

 Use of NativeScript
 --------------------------------------------------------------------------------